Surxe/DarkAndDarker-Exporter/README.md

 ## Prerequisites
 DepotDownloader, BatchExport, and UE4SS are all downloaded via `dependendency_manager`.

+### Windows Operating System
+A Windows Operating System is required specifically for launching Dark and Darker for retrieving the `.usmap` file.
+For obtaining the mappings headless with linux through wine, see [ynot01/headless-darker](https://github.com/ynot01/headless-darker)

 ### Unreal Engine 5.3
 [Unreal Engine 5.3](https://www.unrealengine.com/en-US/download) however, needs to be installed before hand.